AbdulBasithMohammed/CVPro-/README.md

    - Areas for improvement
 5. Make necessary changes based on the feedback

-### 3. Managing Saved Resumes

-1. View all your resumes in the dashboard
-2. Edit existing resumes:
-   - Click the edit icon
-   - Make changes
-   - Save updates
-3. Delete resumes:
-   - Click the delete icon
-   - Confirm deletion
-4. Export resumes:
-   - Open your desired resume
-   - Export as PDF or DOC

-### 4. Job Tailored Resume
+### 7. Job Tailored Resume

-1. Create or open your existing resume
-2. Click on the "+" button at the bottom right
+1. Click the "+" button in the resume builder
-3. Paste the job description in the provided text area and click 'Submit'
+2. Paste your job description
-4. The system will analyze the job description and:
+3. The system will tailor your current resume based on:
-   - Extract key skills and requirements
-   - Match them with your resume content
+   - Your existing resume content
-   - Suggest modifications to align your resume with the job
-5. Review the suggested changes:
-   - Updated professional summary
-   - Highlighted relevant skills
-   - Reorganized experience to match job requirements
+   - The job description
-6. Apply the changes to your resume
+4. After making additional changes:
-7. Preview the tailored resume
+   - Click "Refresh" to update the tailored content
-8. Use the green 'Regenerate Resume' to populate the fields again
-9. Use the red 'Reset' button to undo the changes made to your Resume.
+   - Use "Reset" to undo changes
+   - Multiple resets available until button grays out
+5. Review the tailored resume
-9. Save or export the tailored version
+6. Save or export the tailored version

-### 5. About Us Page
+### 8. About Us Page

 1. Navigate to the About Us page from the navigation menu
-2. Learn about CVPRO+ features
+2. Learn about CVPRO+ features:
+   - ATS-Optimized Templates
+   - Real-time feedback and keyword suggestions
+   - User-friendly interface
+   - Secure cloud storage
 3. Understand our mission to empower job seekers
 4. Access the "Get Started" button to:
    - Create a new account
    - Start building your resume
    - Access all platform features

-### 6. Contact Us Page
+### 9. Contact Us Page

 1. Navigate to the Contact Us page from the navigation menu
 2. Fill out the contact form with: